github/learn.github.com/p/branching.md

 committing there.
-Most Git developers will have several branches running at the same time, each with a specific theme or focus - a new feature or bug fix that lasts hours or even minutes, or longer running branches for large scale refactorings that periodically merge in changes from mainline branches.
+Most Git developers will have several branches running at the same time, each with a specific theme or focus - a new feature or bug fix that lasts hours or even minutes, or longer running branches for large scale refactors that periodically merge in changes from mainline branches.

 This practice of cooking your features and changes in branch silos makes it easy and cheap to context switch rapidly and without complications.
 If you